mindctrl/alienship/README.md

 TO DO LIST
 ==========

++ Currently requires a WP menu called "Main Menu" assigned to the "Top Menu" in Admin > Appearance > Menus.
+Fix this.
 + Clean up code.
 + Footer widgets
 + Shortcodes for buttons, labels, tables, alerts, wells/panels, scaffolding, modals, tooltips, popovers, tabs...